Understanding yield vs. return

 Yield and return are both measurements of an investment’s performance.
-Learn how they’re different and how you can use them to track the performance of your own investments.
+Here's a look at how they’re different and how you can use them to track the performance of your investments.

 Yield refers to how much income an investment generates, separate from the principal.
 It’s commonly used to refer to interest payments an investor receives on a bond or dividend payments on a stock.